 Comparison of Top Hard Drives for Plex Server

 |WD My |

 List of the Best Hard Drives for Plex in 2021

-The following hard drives stand out the most in terms of reliability and value and hence highly recommended for Plex.
+Following are the hard drives that stand out in terms of reliability and value and hence highly recommended for Plex.

-- Seagate IronWolf NAS – Recommended Hard Drive for NAS
+- Seagate IronWolf NAS – Dedicated NAS Hard Drive for Plex

 - WD RED NAS – Affordable Hard Drive for NAS

 - Seagate IronWolf 110 – Specialized NAS SATA SSD

 - WD My Cloud EX2 – Dedicated External Drive with Plex and Raid support